 Please email our Student Services team and email firstname.lastname@example.org, providing your contact information, date of birth, course information and brief details about your circumstances.
 Please attach evidence of your C Leaver status which should be issued by your Local Authority.
 We will then be in touch to discuss accessing financial support.

 Further EducationIf you are a Care Leaver coming to study a college course (level 3 or below) with us, please complete the College Financial Support application.
-The form for applying for 2020/21 support will be released as soon as it is available.
-If you provide us with evidence, issued by your Local Authority, confirming your status.
+The application form for the academic year 2022/23 has been released and is now available for you to access online.
+If you provide us with evidence issued by your Local Authority, confirming your status.
 You may be eligible to receive: